bitcoinfees/bitcoinfees.github.io/faq.md

 ### Frequently Asked Questions

-#### Why does the fee graph seem to have a floor of 5000 satoshis/kB?

-The floor is determined by the minrelaytxfee setting of my Bitcoin node.
-It's possible you could get confirmations at a lower fee rate, but my node wouldn't be able to tell.
+#### Do you have an API for the data?

+Unfortunately, no. This is just a hobby and I can't commit to maintaining a reliable API.

+#### The mempool size doesn't seem to correspond with other sites.

+The mempool size graph discounts transactions with fee rate lower than minrelaytxfee.
+The graph thus reflects the queue of fee-paying transactions, which is what we're interested in.

+To see the mempool size vs fee rate, refer to [this graph](/misc/profile).

 #### What are the color bands in the [mempool graph](/#1m)?
 The color bands divide up the mempool size according to the fee rates shown in the upper graph.